 - Attended sections in which they were not registered.
 This decreases value for other students because of overcrowding (students sitting on floor, crowded space), distraction, and, ironically, larger classes decrease class participation. - Arrived to class late or left early.
-It is disruptive for students who arrive and attend class on time. - Absent from class. - On cell phone or laptop during lecture. - Made inappropriate comments or behaviours that distracted from the learning environment.
+It is disruptive for students who arrive and attend class on time. - Absent from class. - Had cell phones ring in class. - Made inappropriate comments or behaviours that distracted from the learning environment.